 Rick Kretschmer is a fellow ALPCAn who I have met and bought plates from before.
 His site has a gallery of complete runs, information on collecting in general, his own collecting story, and reference material.

-This site belongs to Tom Boyd, who this year was inducted into the ALPCA Hall of Fame.
+This site belongs to Tom Boyd, an ALPCA Hall of Famer.
 That says a ton in the license plate collecting world!
 He was also one of the first members who sold me plates back in my youth.
-Due to the friendliness of Tom and other collectors, my collection and my appreciation of ALPCA grew legs.
+Due to the friendliness of Tom and other collectors, my collection and my appreciation of ALPCA took flight.

 This site, a product of–you guessed it–an ALPCA member, is the place to go for those particularly interested in old license plates.